Enbridge ordered to pay $3M for Line 3 groundwater leak – KION546

 Enbridge ordered to pay $3M for Line 3 groundwater leak

 ST. PAUL, Minn.
 (AP) — Minnesota regulators have ordered Enbridge to pay more than $3 million for allegedly violating state environmental law by piercing a groundwater aquifer during construction of the Line 3 oil pipeline.
-The state Department of Natural Resources says Enbridge, while working near Clearbrook in January, dug too deeply into the ground and pierced an artesian aquifer, which resulted in a 24 million gallon groundwater leak and endangered nearby wetlands.
-Enbridge did not immediately return a call for comment Friday.
-The company’s 340-mile Line 3 pipeline will carry Canadian crude across northern Minnesota to the company’s terminal in Superior, Wisconsin.
-The pipeline, opposed by environmental groups and some Ojibwe tribes, is 90% complete.
+The Department of Natural Resources says Enbridge, while working near Clearbrook in January, dug too deeply into the ground and pierced an aquifer, which resulted in a 24 million gallon groundwater leak and endangered nearby wetlands.
+Enbridge says its working with the DNR on a resolution.
+The company’s 340-mile Line 3 pipeline replacement, which will carry Canadian crude across northern Minnesota to the company’s terminal in Superior, Wisconsin, is nearly complete.